vaibhavcse13/nodejs-basic/README.md

-# nodejs-basicand allow user toadd the new lan
+# nodejs-basic
-Sample app to get and post the request in node js.
+Allow user to add the new language in language dictionay Sample app to get and post the request in node js.
 # What
 This app load the langauage available in the language dictionary , and allow user to add the new language in the dictionary and also do the delete